Search for Cars

 • It takes time to find the car you are looking for, cutting into valuable travel time

 Essentially – your decision will be determined by your sense of adventure and your adversity to risk.
 If you are happy to be flexible with your time, if you are not bothered with delays or if you have a very limited travel budget, then buying a vehicle may be more suitable for you – rather than renting a vehicle.
-If you are looking for a hassle-free trip and would like to opt for the security of a well maintained, low-mileage vehicle – then renting a car, renting a 4×4 or renting a camper for your trip is the best option for you.
-Once you’ve weighed up the pros and cons of renting vs buying a car, you then need to consider where to buy your car, should you wish to do so.
+If you are looking for a hassle-free trip and would like to opt for the security of a well maintained, low-mileage vehicle – then renting a vehicle for your trip is the best option for you.

 Where to buy a vehicle for your self-drive trip through Africa?